scikit-learn-contrib/skglm/doc/contribute.rst

 Here are the key steps to help you setup ``skglm`` on your machine in case you want to contribute with code or documentation.

-1. Fork the repository and run the following command to clone it on your local machine
+1. `Fork the repository <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo>`_ and run the following command to clone it on your local machine, make sure to replace ``{YOUR_GITHUB_USERNAME}`` with your GitHub username

 .. code-block:: shell